rosarusso/computer-vision/README.md

   Calculate eigenvalues and eigenfunctions of the Laplace–Beltrami Operator and plot the sequence of eigenvalues (i.e., ShapeDNA).
   ![](<./Analisi di immagini e dati volumetrici/Meshes and Eigenvalue spectra.png>)

-## MATLAB and Python scripts for the "Computer vision" course [4S00079]
+## MATLAB and Python scripts for the "Visione computazionale" course [4S00079]

 * Calibration 1